Understanding Curricular Practical Training (CPT)

 If an F-1 student exceeds 364 days of full-time CPT (more than 20 hours per week at a degree level—bachelor’s, master’s or doctorate), they will lose their eligibility to apply for OPT at that degree level.

-It is the responsibility of the student to track of how much CPT time has been used per degree level.
+It is the responsibility of the student to track of how many full-time CPT days have been used per degree level.
 Students can use previously issued I-20s to document this.
 Students may also request a summary of their CPT authorization history at Northeastern from OGS via this e-form.

 - Part-time CPT (20 hours per week or less) does not accrue time towards the 364-day calculation.